hashicorp/terraform/website/source/intro/vs/cloudformation.html.markdown

 ---
 layout: "intro"
-page_title: "Terraform vs. CloudFormation, Heat, etc."
+page_title: "Terraform vs. CloudFormation"
 sidebar_current: "vs-other-cloudformation"
 description: |-
-  Tools like CloudFormation, Heat, etc. allow the details of an infrastructure to be codified into a configuration file.
+  Tools like CloudFormation allow the details of an infrastructure to be codified into a configuration file.
 The configuration files allow the infrastructure to be elastically created, modified and destroyed.
 Terraform is inspired by the problems they solve.
 ---

-# Terraform vs. CloudFormation, Heat, etc.
+# Terraform vs. CloudFormation

-Tools like CloudFormation, Heat, etc. allow the details of an infrastructure to be codified into a configuration file.
+Tools like CloudFormation allow the details of an infrastructure to be codified into a configuration file.
 The configuration files allow the infrastructure to be elastically created, modified and destroyed.
 Terraform is inspired by the problems they solve.